MATH-1150-HBL41

 1. Quadratic functions:

-Quiz 4, covering the material in Problem Sets 12–15, is due on August 2 Friday.
+Quiz 4, covering the material in Problem Sets 13–16, is on August 2 Friday.

 Quizzes